 Why transparency and robust discussions are the key to a good private label deal

-A professional coffee roasting company knows their real (actual) costs to keep their infrastructure and business running.
-Typically, they will pitch the private label deal with a fair cost taking all those factors into consideration without attempting to be greedy as it’s generally a volume-based opportunity.
+An experienced coffee solutions provider will pitch a private label deal with a fair cost taking all those factors into consideration without attempting to be greedy as it’s generally a volume-based opportunity.

-In my 25 years or being involved in outsourcing and private label contracts across many industries, private label (or contract manufacturing) is never a license to print money for the company supplying or delivering the contracted outcomes – like any manufacturer you can achieve better margins selling your own retail product.
+In my 35 years or being involved in outsourcing and private label contracts across many industries, private label (or contract manufacturing) is never a license to print money for the company supplying or delivering the contracted outcomes – like any manufacturer you can achieve better margins selling your own retail product.

 Everyone wants a win and it’s important in these engagements that both the customer and the supplier are working together in a unified objective and on a level platform and in good faith.

 The two biggest stumbling blocks in private label coffee roasting negotiations is over the quality grade of the raw coffees and the volatility of raw coffee pricing.

 Unfortunately, this creates unnecessary pressure and stress on both parties and in particular the supplier (coffee roaster) may halt further deliverables until the outstanding payments are made, or may raise the price to cover credit risk or recovery – all situations that place undue pressure and stress on relationships.

 What about size and scale

 Generally, the larger the plant, the more likely automation will be implemented and typically a lower price might be achieved on a price per kilo basis.

-Whilst some boffins may argue this with unproven science, the fact of the matter is this……….taste what’s in the cup ?
+Whilst some boffins may argue this with discretionary science, the fact of the matter is this……….taste what’s in the cup ?

-Coffee roasting is not about how many kilos of coffee per hour can you bag……it’s about how high can your score in quality and consistency.
+Coffee roasting is not about how many kilos of coffee per hour you bag……it’s about how high can your score in quality and consistency.

 When it comes to coffee quality, there are some fundamental principles that are required to be built and implemented to ensure quality is maintained – these are not paper-based, ISO-9000 or HACAAP approved – they are the common sense areas of ensuring the raw and finished products are handled with the utmost care to preserve quality.